Logiqx/gps-details/docs/devices/coros/activities/README.md

 - Bike / SUP (Flatwater) / Windsurf / GPS Cardio.
   - Position-derived speed and Doppler-derived speed are very similar.
-  - Some fluctuations, but clearly smoothed.
+  - Some fluctuations, but both are clearly smoothed.
   - Intriguing that the smoothing of speed and position produces similar results.
   - Possible over-estimation of alphas (see Jo 2024-05-29).
 - Run / Hike / Walk / Open Water Swim.